 The City of Lake Oswego works to welcome and include all of our community’s residents at City facilities, events and meetings.
 We strive to ensure that City services are relevant and responsive to all residents and that all people can participate in City projects and decisions.
 Lake Oswego’s economic, cultural, and political environment is made better when all people have access to City programs and services.

 It is the policy of the Lake Oswego City Council to preserve the character of existing established residential neighborhoods.
-How this will be done will be decided by the City Council in consultation with residents of the neighborhood and neighborhood association representatives, while keeping in mind the property rights of owners or buyers who are interested in improving their property.
+This is decided by the City Council in consultation with residents and neighborhood association representatives, while keeping in mind the property rights of owners or buyers who are interested in improving their property.

 Preservation of Assets